apuroop-apz/Docker-Project/README.md

 `docker build -t lamp_pma_tpch .`

 ## Run the docker image
-Following are the various types of docker run usage,
+Following are the several types of docker run usage,

 Run the docker image '**lamp_pma_tpch**' with -i (--interactive, Keep STDIN open even if not attached) -t (--tty, Allocate a pseudo-TTY) -p (--publish list, Publish a container's port(s) to the host)  --name (Assign a name to the container).
 To be clear, `-p containerPort:hostPort`